-The United States Mint released the 25th Anniversary American Silver Eagle Set on October 27, 2011 to celebrate the important milestone for the program.
+The United States Mint released the 25th Anniversary American Silver Eagle Set (Buy on eBay) on October 27, 2011 to celebrate the important milestone for the program.
 The product generated a great deal of excitement with collectors due to the limited production of 100,000 units and the inclusion of two coins that were exclusive to the set.

 At the Chicago ANA World’s Fair of Money held from August 16-20, 2011, the Deputy Director of the Mint announced the intention to create a special set to commemorate the 25th anniversary of the American Eagle Coin Program.
 The set would include five Silver Eagles with different finishes and/or mint marks.